clarkfitzg/extensible_rcode/review.md

 % Customizable and Extensible Code

+TODO: I'm still not clear on how Duncan distinguishes between customizable and extensible.

 What does it mean for code to be customizable and extensible?
 Essentially it means to leave things flexible and gives freedom to the user.
 We'll explore these concepts in the context of a concrete example.